 The first ranked paddler who also satisfies the MPS in Selection Race 3 excluding all paddlers that have already been selected.

-The first ranked paddler counting each athlete’s best selection race score from Selection Race 1 and 2 who also satisfies the MPS in Selection Race 1 and/or 2.
+The first ranked paddler counting each athlete’s single best selection race score from Selection Race 1 or 2 who also satisfies the MPS in Selection Race 1 and/or 2.

+Any remaining Athlete Quota positions may be allocated to eligible paddlers in their respective events who satisfy the MPS and achieve the lowest Paddler Percentage Score in any of the Selection Races.

+Paddlers selected to compete in Canoe Slalom K1 events may also be nominated to compete in the Extreme Slalom K1 Event according to all the prioritization procedures outlined in this Selection Criteria.

+Any remaining Extreme Slalom Quota positions may be allocated to paddlers selected to compete in Canoe Slalom C1 events according to all the prioritization procedures outlined in this Selection Criteria.

 Back-up Selection Criteria Mechanism